-Montenegro: New TPP Pljevlja unit contractor CEZ under NGO critics25.
-June 2015. / SEE Energy News
+Montenegro: New TPP Pljevlja unit contractor CEZ under NGO critics, SEE Energy News

 Bulgarian regulator fined CEZ and two foreign electricity distributors Austrian EVN and Energo-Pro from the Czech Republic because they misused access to the low voltage network, by which “hindered competition and jeopardize consumers’ rights”.

 Selected partner of state-owned Electric Power Industry for building the second unit of TPP Pljevlja, Czech energy giant CEZ in Bulgaria was fined for violating the energy laws and it has to pay 285 thousand EUR.
 From CEZ denied the accusations and announced an appeal.